-Once again, this month, Geoff Stonebanks, Publicity Officer for the National Garden Scheme in East & Mid Sussex has picked out some of the many gardens opening for the scheme in June, by far the busiest opening month in the year so he has plenty to choose from.
+Once again, this month, Geoff Stonebanks, Publicity Officer for the National Garden Scheme in East & Mid Sussex has picked out some of the many Sussex NGS Gardens opening for the scheme in June, by far the busiest opening month in the year so he has plenty to choose from.

 Geoff says “Visitors are going to be spoilt for choice this month as there are almost 100 different garden open days in June.
 I’ve chosen a few here but make sure you check all the gardens on our website to make sure you don’t miss one that appeals to you.
 Most gardens allow children in free and serve delicious homemade teas.
 All the monies we raise goes to nursing and caring charities, notably Macmillan Cancer Support, Marie Curie, Carers Trust, Hospice UK, The Queen’s Nursing Institute and Parkinson’s UK.”